hatscode/hcia-security/Mocks/mock2.md

 <details>
 <summary>Show Answer</summary>
 **Correct answer:** D. Port scanning

+***Explanation:***
+Port scanning is not a network-layer attack.
+It operates at the transport layer (Layer 4) of the OSI model.
+Port scanning involves probing a system to identify open ports and services running on those ports.
+It is often used for reconnaissance before launching an attack.
 </details>

 9. Which of the following statements is correct about a firewall's interzone security policies?